-Estonia has fully implemented AIFMD with a new Investment Funds Act taking effect on 10 January 2017.
+Estonia has fully implemented AIFMD with a new Investment Funds Act ("IFA") taking effect on 10 January 2017.

 There is no express definition of "private placement" in Estonian law.
-Instead, the Estonian Securities Market Act and Investment Funds Act provides for a definition of a "public offer" and stipulates a list of exemptions which under which an offer or placement of securities is not considered to be public and which, if met, would exempt the issuer and the offeror from the obligation to draw up and publish a prospectus.
-The relevant exemptions provided in the Securities Market Act derive from the Prospectus Directive (as amended).
-An offer of securities (including an offer of units or shares of investment funds) is considered public, unless it satisfies any of the following exemptions provided by Estonian Securities Market Act.
-For the purpose of the Securities Market Act of Estonia, an offer of securities is defined as a communication to persons in any form and by any means, presenting sufficient information on the terms of the offer and the securities to be offered, so as to enable an investor to decide to purchase or subscribe to these securities.
+Instead, the Estonian Securities Market Act ("ESMA") and the IFA provide for a definition of a "public offer" and stipulates a list of exemptions which under which an offer or placement of securities is not considered to be public and which, if met, would exempt the issuer and the offeror from the obligation to publish a prospectus.
+The relevant exemptions provided in the ESMA derive from the Prospectus Directive (as amended).
+An offer of securities (including an offer of units or shares of investment funds) is considered public, unless it satisfies any of the following exemptions provided by the ESMA.
+For the purpose of the ESMA, an offer of securities is defined as a communication to persons in any form and by any means, presenting sufficient information on the terms of the offer and the securities to be offered, so as to enable an investor to decide to purchase or subscribe to the securities.

-Article 12(2) of the Estonian Securities Market Act states that an offer of securities is not deemed to be a public offer if it falls under any of the following exemptions:
+Article 12(2) of the ESMA states that an offer of securities is not deemed to be a public offer if it falls within the following exemptions:

-- an offer of securities is addressed solely to qualified investors (as defined in Article 6(2) of the Securities Market Act which implements the definition of qualified investors from the revised EU Prospectus Directive without substantive change); - an offer of securities is addressed to fewer than 150 persons per each EEA Member State, who are not qualified investors; or - an offer of securities is addressed to investors who acquire securities for a total consideration of at least EUR 100,000 per investor, for each separate offer; or - an offer of securities has the nominal or book value of at least EUR 100,000 per each security; or - an issue or offer of securities has a total consideration in all EEA Member States of less than EUR 2,500,000 during a one-year period.
+- an offer of securities is addressed solely to qualified investors (as defined in Article 6(2) of the ESMA which implements the MiFID definition of qualified investor); - an offer of securities is addressed to fewer than 150 persons per each EEA Member State, who are not qualified investors; or - an offer of securities is addressed to investors who acquire securities for a total consideration of at least EUR 100,000 per investor, for each separate offer; or

+- an offer of securities has the nominal or book value of at least EUR 100,000 per each security; or - an issue or offer of securities has a total consideration in all EEA Member States of less than EUR 2,500,000 during a one-year period.

-In addition, the Investment Funds Act exempts from the public offer regime any offering of units or shares of a foreign open-ended investment fund by a fund, management company or a credit institution to its specific client in the course of provision of portfolio management services or services relating to issue or underwriting of securities.
+In addition, the IFA exempts from the public offer regime any offering of units or shares of a foreign open-ended investment fund by a fund, management company or a credit institution to its specific client in the course of provision of portfolio management services or services relating to issue or underwriting of securities.